 Imagine this finely woven Peruvian manta (a traditional shawl folded) draped over your couch or as a statement cloth for your table or wall.
 It will add warmth and beauty to your home, no matter how you use it.

-This manta is woven by Paula Mamani Condori.
-She is a member of the Accha Alta village cooperative, part of the Center for Traditional Textiles of Cusco, located in the Peruvian highlands.
+This manta is woven by Segondina Fuentes Huayllani.
+She is a member of the Huacatinco village cooperative, part of the Center for Traditional Textiles of Cusco, located in the Peruvian Highlands.